Robert H. (Bob) Sloan

 Computer Science Education: Model curricula, etc.

-I am a coauthor of (i.e., member of the relevant joint ACM and IEEE-Computer Society task force for)
+I was a coauthor of (i.e., member of the relevant joint ACM and IEEE-Computer Society task force for):

 - Computing Curricula 2001: Computer Science.

 - Computing Curricula 2004: Computer Engineering.

 - CS2008 Curriculum Update.
 (2008 light revision of Computing Curricula 2001: Computer Science)